hle027/PLSA-Algorithm/README.md

 [1]	[Cheng’s note](http://sifaka.cs.uiuc.edu/czhai/pub/em-note.pdf) on the EM algorithm
 [2]	[Chase Geigle’s note](http://times.cs.uiuc.edu/course/598f16/notes/em-algorithm.pdf) on the EM algorithm, which includes a derivation of the EM algorithm (see section 4), and
 [3]	[Qiaozhu Mei’s note](http://times.cs.uiuc.edu/course/598f16/plsa-note.pdf) on the EM algorithm for PLSA, which includes a different derivation of the EM algorithm.

-THIS MP IS CODING AND DEBUGGING HEAVY!
-PLEASE DON'T LEAVE IT TILL THE LAST MINUTE!